Steering Language Models With Activation Engineering

+While prompting is more flexible and even cheaper than {\shortmethod}, activation additions may elicit capabilities which prompting cannot (as evidenced by our superior results over prompting; see also the speculation in \cref{sec:intro}).

+\paragraph{Interpretability of LLMs} In most programs, adding values to imprecisely targeted intermediate memory locations would not yield sensible results.
+Why expect this from Transformers?

+A growing consensus is that the activation space of an LLM contains directions which represent high-level latents causally involved in what is generated (\cite{burns2022discovering,moschella2023relative,li2023emergent,neelnanda_othello, li2023inferencetime}).

+Our hypothesis, following \citealt{elhage2022toy}, is more specific: that neural networks represent features of the input as directions in activation space, that is, with a linear representation (\cite{park2023linear}).
+Moreover, the direction in activation space that corresponds to (say) a love-hate latent variable stays approximately the \textit{same} across a broad class of inputs.

+\citealt{alain2018understanding} use linear probes on residual streams to infer that LLM representations are at least partially linear; if a linear probe can predict some feature of text output from the residuals with high accuracy, this forms evidence that the feature is represented linearly (i.e. as a simple direction) (\cite{neelnanda_othello}).

+The success of activation addition gives stronger, experimental evidence of feature linearity, demonstrating that models \emph{use} feature-related information.
+Consider the central \texttt{Love - Hate} vector example: we add it to the forward pass and so increase love-related completions.
+On the examined prompts, this direction is responsible for steering the rest of the model towards love-related completions.
+In general, steering vectors establish \emph{causality}, at least in the limited set of contexts examined.

-\textbf{Value alignment of LLMs}.\quad Activation engineering is a promising way to control LLMs.
+\paragraph{Value alignment of LLMs} Activation engineering is a promising way to control LLMs.
 Successor methods may be able to provide general steering methods (e.g. through some analogue of a \texttt{Be helpful} vector).
 Alongside contemporaneous work (\cite{li2023inferencetime,liu2023incontext}), our experiments suggest that activation engineering can flexibly retarget LLM behavior without damaging general performance.
-We speculate that this involves changing the model's currently-active (mixture of) goals.
-Suitably developed, the activation engineering approach could enable safety progress while incurring a very low `alignment tax' -- i.e., cost of opting for safety (\cite{askell2021general,ouyang2022training}).
+We speculate that {\shortmethod} changes the model's currently active mixture of goals and priorities.
+Suitably developed, the activation engineering approach could enable safety progress while preserving overall capabilities